xeago/gradblog/graduation/performance-plan.md

 Description |           | Understanding and the ability to use suitable methods and techniques are key to being a professional software engineer.
 Relevance   | 80        |
 Instruments |           | Jekyll, tire & elasticsearch, capistrano, chef, ssh, git, MVC and more.
-Products    |           | Products
+Products    |           | End-result, including all other components that lead to the end-result.

   |         |
 -:|:-------:|-----------|
 PI          | [2][PI02] | A student demonstrates in practice on the basis of valid arguments to have taken a grounded (design) decision.
 Description |           | Decisiveness and the ability to recognize (in)valid arguments are key to a professional software engineer.
+Within the design of software, the system architecture and the system deployment process, decisions will be documented for demonstration purposes.
 Relevance   | 65        | During my orientating internship I was criticized for hesitating to make decisions.
 I wish to improve on this aspect.
-Areas       |           | Within the design of software, the system architecture and the system deployment process decisions will be documented for demonstration purposes.
-Products    |           | Products
+Products    |           |

   |         |
 -:|:-------:|-----------|
 PI          | [3][PI03] | A student delivers a product, result that meets the agreed requirements and quality.
 Description |           |
 Relevance   | 100       | I want to be evaluated on the result of my internship.
 Being able to deliver results is key to a professional software engineer.
-Products    |           | Products
+Products    |           |
+**Note**    |           | At the time of writing it is uncertain if I wish to exhibit this PI.

   |         |